Log in

 Very helpful Review 18

-The toxic transformation according to Freud
+The Toxic Transformation According to Freud

 Freud divided anxiety into three categories.

-The arc to the beautiful bottle I make, quite untypical about the price.
-220€ for 100ml Extrait I consider justified.
-The fragrance forms a very humane and discreet silage and remains with pleasure longer than 8h on the skin.
+I will connect the beautiful flacon, quite untypically, through the price. €220 for 100ml of Extrait I find justified.
+The scent creates a very humane and subtle sillage and happily lasts longer than 8 hours on the skin.

 7 Comments